totorigolo/totorigolo.github.io/content/hello.md

 +++
 title = "Let's try something new" date = 2020-07-23
+description = "This is my first post on this blog.
+I describe my motivations"

+[extra]
+extract_from = "content"
 +++

 This is my first post on this blog.
 Not my first blog post ever though.
 I